Cloudflare Acquires AI Data Marketplace Human Native to Enhance Creator Monetization

 About NET

 Cloudflare, Inc. is a connectivity cloud company.
-Its full suite of products consists of its website and application services to deliver security, performance, and reliability for an organization's websites, applications, and application programming interfaces (APIs); its secure access service edge (SASE) platform, which contains its suite of Zero Trust and network services solutions to help ensure traffic in and out of an organization’s internal network and devices is verified and authorized as well as to securely connect data centers, cloud services, and branch offices to an organization with its Connectivity Cloud; its developer-based solutions to build and deploy serverless applications with scale, performance, security and reliability, and its consumer offerings.
-Its website and application security product offerings include Web Application Firewall, Bot Management, Distributed Denial of Service Protection, API Security, SSL/TLS Encryption, Script Management, and Security Center.
+The Company delivers a range of services to businesses of all sizes and in all geographies, enhancing the performance of business-critical applications.
+Its full suite of products consists of application services that help deliver security, performance, and reliability for any organization's applications connected to the Internet, including Websites and application programming interfaces (APIs) and its secure access service edge (SASE) platform, which contains its suite of and workplace security services and network services solutions to help ensure traffic in and out of an organization’s network and devices is verified and authorized and data is protected and secured, as well as to securely connect data centers, cloud services, and branch offices to an organization with its connectivity cloud.
+The Company also offers developer-based solutions which build and deploys serverless and artificial intelligence applications.

 About the author